interserver/mailbaby-api-samples/openapi-client/go/docs/DefaultApi.md

 )

 func main() {
-    sendMail := *openapiclient.NewSendMail(int64(123), *openapiclient.NewMailContact("johndoe@company.com"), []openapiclient.MailContact{*openapiclient.NewMailContact("johndoe@company.com")}, "Your Package has been Delivered!", "The package you ordered on 2021-01-23 has been delivered.
+    sendMail := *openapiclient.NewSendMail("Your Package has been Delivered!", "The package you ordered on 2021-01-23 has been delivered.
 If the package is broken into many pieces, please blaim someone else.
-") // SendMail |
+", *openapiclient.NewMailContact("johndoe@company.com"), []openapiclient.MailContact{*openapiclient.NewMailContact("johndoe@company.com")}, int64(5000)) // SendMail |

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)